pavanprabhu2000/unity/README.md

-this is a sample project developde in unity it is in webgl format please run it in mozila firefox
+this is a sample project developde in unity it is in webgl format you can clone the files attached to the repository please run it in mozila firefox
 KINDLY FOLLOW THESE INSTRUCTION step 1:-type "about:config" in the url bar of mozila firefox